Frequently Asked Questions

 You are charged for PTE (Plain Text Email) resolutions as they still provide valuable visitor detail in cases where we were only able to resolve an email address with that user.
 While these email addresses are often pre-validated, they may not meet our confidence linkage requirements or include a first-party validation signal to append additional Identity Graph attributes to the email marker.

-Of course, we recognize that PTE resolutions do not come with the same data-rich attributes as fully enriched Identity Graph outputs.
+We recognize that PTE resolutions do not come with the same data-rich attributes as fully enriched Identity Graph outputs.
 However, because PTE always includes email, these can still serve in various marketing use cases.
 Many marketers choose to leverage these emails for digital display retargeting purposes.
 For more use cases on the PTE file, please contact your sales representative or Customer Success Manager.

 What support is available should I need technical assistance?